RunestoneInteractive/RunestoneServer/source/Lists/ConcatenationandRepetition.rst

-In Python, every object has a unique identification tab.
+In Python, every object has a unique identification tag.
 Likewise, there is a built-in function that can be called on any object to return its unique id.
 The function is appropriately called ``id`` and takes a single parameter, the object that you are interested in knowing about.
 You can see in the example below that a real id is usually a very large integer value (corresponding to an address in memory).

 .. sourcecode:: python